ilatovsky/toga/docs/archive/PURE_PACKED_IMPLEMENTATION.md

-# 🚀 Toga Pure Packed Bitwise Implementation
+# 🚀 Oscgard Pure Packed Bitwise Implementation

 ## Ultimate Simplification

 All backward compatibility removed!
-Now toga uses **only** your brilliant packed bitwise approach with bulk updates.
+Now oscgard uses **only** your brilliant packed bitwise approach with bulk updates.
 No fallbacks, no background sync complexity - just pure performance.

 ## ⚡ What Was Removed